fukaraadam-workspace/chrome-extension-nextjs-template/README.md

   - app-ui: Next.js app for UI.
   - extenion-specific: chrome extension specific files e.g. worker scripts and manifest.json.
   - extension-test-app: Next.js app to test extension related features.
+  - shared-lib: Shared library for all packages.
   - utility-scripts: Utility scripts to be used manually.

-## ToDos
+### Tag Conventions

-Additional todos will be specified inside project with \<ToDo> tag.
+Todos will be specified inside project with `<ToDo>` tag and inside `ToDo` section of README.md files in each package.

-\<Warning> tags should be handled carefully.
+`<Warning>` tags and `Warning` sections should be handled carefully.
 Implies a bug or security issue.